 This is a review of the BlindBox + BlindVariant subscription!

 I'll be including the variant value from Midtown Comics, when available!

 My Subscription Addiction pays for this subscription.
 (Check out the review process post to learn more about how we review boxes.)

 The Cost: BlindBox - $20.99/month, BlindVariant - $12.99/month, BlindBox+BlindVariant - $27.99/month + $5 s/h

-COUPON: Save $5 off your first box with coupon code MSA5!
+ACTIVE DEAL: Save $5 off your first box

 The Products: "Blindbox Comics is a monthly comic book subscription box that includes five regular monthly releases and one exclusive variant cover."